deHasara/CompileDB/README.md

 ## Requirements

+- PostgreSQL (tested with PostgreSQL 16)
+- Python dependencies (if building from sources)
    - Python 3.x (tested with Python 3.12)
-- PostgreSQL (tested with PostgreSQL 16)
-- Python dependencies (install via `requirements.txt` if building from sources)
+   - install via `requirements.txt`.

 ---